zachsa/http-server-compare/index.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Concepts
+`SIGINT` - Signal interrupt
+`SIGTERM` - Signal terminate

+- What is a signal?
+- Do these have to be handled by parent or child processes?

 ## Managing sub-processes

 ## Short-lived HTTP server gotchas